anveshika14/Contact-us-page/README.md

 # Contact-us-page
 A responsive and user-friendly Contact Us form built using HTML, CSS, and JavaScript.
 This project collects user input (Name, Email, and Message) and validates the data before submission.

-📌 Problem Statement
-Develop a contact form that collects user information and validates input.

 🚀 Features
 📝 Form fields for Name, Email, and Message